 4) “Invasion” – Second Doctor – Season Six – 1968

-A big-budget but sadly missing invasion tale which like it’s Dalek counterpart; The Evil Of The Daleks explores the Cybermen’s own relationship with emotions.
+A big-budget – but sadly missing invasion tale; which like its Dalek counterpart; The Evil Of The Daleks – explores the Cybermen’s own relationship with surpressing emotions.

-An evil human business-magnet – in league with the Cybermen, unblocks suppressed emotions in Cybermen units to wrestle control away from the Cyber-controller.
+An evil human business-magnet, in league with the Cybermen.
+Plots with the Cybermen to mount an invasion of Earth.
+Meanwhile, secretly experimenting on captured Cyber-units, to wrestle control away from the Cyber-controller.

-Some standout moments include an emotionally deranged Cyberman staggering menacingly down a sewer tunnel, towards the Doctor and companion Jamie.
+Some standout moments, include; an ’emotionally-deranged’ Cyberman staggering menacingly down a sewer tunnel, screaming in pain – towards the Doctor and companion Jamie.

 3) “The Tenth Planet” – First Doctor – Season Four – 1966

-The Cybermen’s first appearance in The Tenth Planet, is also the First Doctor’s (William Hartnell) last.
-These Cybermen, are surprisingly far removed from their later upgraded counterparts with their box-like-torso’s, gaping mouths and eriee sing-song electronic voices.
+The Cybermen’s first ever appearance, in The Tenth Planet; is also the First Doctor; William Hartnell’s – last.
+These Cybermen, are surprisingly far removed from their later upgraded counterparts, with their box-like-torso’s, gaping mouths – and inhuman sing-song electronic voices.

-There is much in The Tenth Planet to like.
-Including the beginning of the Doctor’s long-running feud with the cybernetic race.
-Due to destroying the Cybermen’s homeworld of Mondas, which is dangerously encroaching planet Earth.
+There is much, in The Tenth Planet to like.
+Including; the beginning of the Doctor’s long-running feud with the cybernetic race.
+Due to the Doctor destroying the Cybermen’s homeworld of Mondas; to save Earth.

 The Tenth Planet (part 4 missing)⭐⭐⭐⭐⭐